Amin-Vossoughian/Verilog/01-addders_subtractors/subtractors/0-Readme.txt

-In order to obtain the subtaction boolean equation, simply ignore all internet explanation.
+In order to obtain the subtractor boolean equation, simply ignore all internet explanation.
 They are stupid. the reality is that borrow in is added to a_in in the table, then b is subtract from it. in case we do not have borow in and a is grater that b, we need borrow so borrow out become one. in case we already have borrow in equal to one, if the addtion with a_in lead to carry